The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Recording the dataset

 Each part of each instrument was played in isolation, to enable capturing instrument-specific tracks.
 To achieve this, a separate recording session was organized for each instrument at a time (i.e., separate recording session for each part of violin 1, violin 2, viola, each line of horns, etc.).
 The number of separately recorded lines per each instrument class for the two pieces of recorded music is given in Table \ref{tab:instrumentlines}.
 The musicians wore headphones and listened to reference tracks, so that the separately recorded parts were synchronous in time.
 As the reference tracks, the recordings of New York Philharmonic \cite{tchaikovskyyoutube} and Boston Symphony Orchestra \cite{mozartyoutube} conducted by Leonard Bernstein were used.
 A conductor was conducting musicians at each recording session, to create a more natural scenario.
 Figure \ref{fig:bassoon-example} illustrates an example of the bassoon recording session.
 The locations of musicians in the recording room followed their typical placement in orchestras, as visualised in Figure \ref{fig:instrument-positions}.
 The seats of musicians were kept fixed between the recording sessions.

 The recordings were captured using 23 microphones, which included two ambient microphones, three main microphones, and 18 close microphones for individual instruments.
 All the microphones were used to capture all the instruments, to allow capturing realistic acoustic propagation from each instrument to all the microphones.
 The list of microphones is given in Table \ref{tab:channel_instrument_mic}.
 The placement of microphones is illustrated in Figure \ref{fig:instrument-positions}.
-Microphone \#6 is a close spot microphone that was moved to be close to each instrument when recording the part of that instrument; the goal of this microphone was to capture a more dry sound than the instrument/section microphones.
+Microphone \#6 is a close spot microphone that was moved to be close to each instrument when recording the part of that instrument; the goal of this microphone was to capture a drier sound than the instrument/section microphones and could be used, for example, as source signals in acoustic simulations of different rooms.
 The recordings were done in two stages, with some differences in the microphones used in them.
 The instruments recorded in Session 1 included 6 violins, 4 violas, 3 cellos, and 2 basses, and Session 2 included the rest of the instruments or sections.
 The piccolo player shared the seat with one of the flute players, and the English horn player shared the seat with one of the oboe players.

 All the microphones were connected to DAD AX32 AD-converter to allow synchronous capture.
 The recording setup, including the seats and microphones, were reinstalled between the two stages.
 The locations were kept similar between the sessions, but because of the installation procedure there were small deviations in the locations.